This page will continue to grow as we receive more inquiries and think of more info to share!

 Is the 5-12 age requirement flexible?

 No. All enrolled students will be ages 5-12 on September 1, 2021.
-We streamlined some aspects of the school so that we can focus on learning and growing as an organization in our pilot year.
+We streamlined some aspects of the program so that we can focus on learning and growing as an organization in our pilot year.
 That being said, we plan to expand our program (enrollment size, space, and ages) as quickly as we can while also staying true to our vision.

-Is Wild School for homeschooled students?
+Is Wild Seeds for homeschooled students?

 One way that we are promoting racial equity is by prioritizing the applications of BIPOC facilitators.
 In order to grow a racially equitable program from the ground up, we know that we need people with different perspectives in leadership to co-create the program at every level.
-Our staff need to represent the families enrolled both in the day to day work and in steering the vision and goals of the program overall.
+Our staff represent the families enrolled both in the day to day work and in steering the vision and goals of the program overall.

 We are prioritizing the enrollment applications from BIPOC families.
 SDE spaces have traditionally served white families, and we want to intentionally disrupt that narrative.